 How the Roost came to be...

-In the spring of 1997, Jake Jacobs, Dave Cole, and Tommy Capers took to transforming the old E.E.
+Spring of 1997: Jake Jacobs, Dave Cole, and Tommy Capers took to transforming the old E.E.
 Clement place into what came to be Ocean Springs' popular restaurant, The Porter House.

-In 2016, we decided this beautiful building needed to be showcased once more to the many locals and visitors to Ocean Springs.
-Renovations began in June of 2016, with The Roost scheduled to open its doors to the public in April 2017.
-The utmost care has been taken in restoring and celebrating this building's cultural heritage.
+2016: We decided this beautiful building needed to be showcased once more to the many locals and visitors to Ocean Springs.
+Renovations began in June of 2016, with The Roost opening its doors to the public in April 2017.
+The utmost care was taken in restoring and celebrating this building's cultural heritage.
 From maintaining the majestic oak trees to salvaging the original wood accented throughout the building, our mission has been to highlight this significantly historical landmark in the heart of Ocean Springs.

 We are excited to announce, we will expanding to include 5 additional guest suites and a craft cocktail & wine bar.
 Scheduled completion will be June of 2018.